Codependent Relationships: Bonds that Hurt

 Codependent relationships: when love hurts

-Two people have to make the decision to share their life and love, to respect each other, and understand that living together doesn’t mean they have to depend on each other.
-Of course they should continue to respect the other’s persona space, and if the relationship doesn’t work out it will all be okay!
+Two people have to make the decision to share their life and love, to respect each other and understand that living together doesn’t mean they have to depend on each other.
+Of course, they should continue to respect the space of the other person, and if the relationship doesn’t work out it will all be okay!

-You can’t depend on anyone else in your life – all you have is you.
+You can’t depend on anyone else in your life; all you have is yourself.
 To put something like that in the hands of someone else is almost like suicide.
-That’s why it’s important that you pay attention to the characteristics of codependent people:
+That’s why it’s important to pay attention to the characteristics of codependent relationships and people: